- UI Design

 Findings

-The client identified for must-haves: more robust and improved metadata, a citation tool for our librarian and researcher users, and improved look/feel for their re-usable Backbone.js component library.
+Identified for must-haves: more robust and improved metadata, a citation tool for our librarian and researcher users, and more documentation for their re-usable Backbone.js component library.

-The site’s responsive design, such as the typographic system and how search features showed up on smaller screens, needed a designer’s eye to be more accessible.
+The site’s responsive design, such as the typographic system and how search features showed up on smaller screens, needed a designer’s eye to be more balanced.

 Findings